cherise215/cherise215.github.io/_pages/vacancies.md

 - Requirements:
   - Passion:  Strong passion for AI for healthcare
   - Excelence: a First Class or Distinction Masters level degree, or equivalent, in a relevant scientific or technical discipline.
 Strong problem-solving abilities and learning capability, such as top xx%, ranking xx out of xx, in your previous studies.
-  - Skillful: Proficiency in programming (Python, C++, etc) and in English reading & writing (requirements made by NUS: TOEFL/ IELTS/ GRE).
+  - Skillful: Proficiency in programming (Python, C++, etc) and in English reading & writing.
 First-authored relative publication in top-tier journals and conferences are preferred.

 - Starting date: Oct, 2025 (fixed)
 - How to apply: